-The Happy Mama Mentors are a team of registered dietitian nutritionists and lactation consultants (who are also all moms!).
+The Happy Baby Experts are a team of registered dietitian nutritionists and lactation consultants (who are also all moms!).
 They are available 7 days a week to chat one-on-one with parents about anything related to feeding and nutrition for mom, dad, and baby – whether that’s breastfeeding support, formula feeding, picky eating, starting solids, or more!
 There are no strings attached – just completely free support, no email signup or registration required.
 We don’t take any personal information and never market our products through the chat.

 There is no appointment necessary – just click the link and start chatting with a real person immediately.